metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_topology_v1_manifest.md

 - `label` (String)
 - `owner` (String)
 - `properties` (Attributes List) Properties are created once the full component tree is created, property lookup functionscan return a map of coomponent name => properties to allow for bulk property lookupsbeing applied to multiple components in the tree (see [below for nested schema](#nestedatt--spec--properties))
+- `push` (Attributes) Agent will push topology to specified path (see [below for nested schema](#nestedatt--spec--push))
 - `schedule` (String)
+- `status_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a componentbased on the summary and the related config
 - `text` (String)
 - `tooltip` (String)
 - `type` (String)